Complete Docker Guide: Learn How to Create and Manage Containers for Scalable Applications

 docker push robpalacios1/my_app:v1

-1. Verify the image in Docker Hub
+- Verify the image on Docker Hub

 Conclusion